15 reasons to put the Philippines

 on your SCUBA Diver’s bucket-list

-It’s hard to put into words how incredible the diving is here, so I will just list 15 of the coolest things I have seen, while diving the Philippines.
+It’s hard to put into words how incredible the diving is here, so I will just list 15 of the coolest things I have seen while diving in the Philippines.

 15 Reasons to I love SCUBA in the Philippines